 Partner Kate Everett played a key role in the mammoth project of raising the money and building the new ‘Lawford Community Pavillion’.
 This seven-year project involved raising over £500,000 to build a new mutli-purpose pavilion for Lawford Football Club and the surrounding community.

 The business sector can play an important role in maintaining and building local communities.
 To that end The Write Impression was pleased to support and promote Manningtree’s ‘Weird and Wonderful Christmas Fayre’.

 MacMillan Coffee Mornings are the charity’s biggest fundraising events, raising money to support the 2 million people living with cancer in the UK.
 In 2012, 115,000 people signed up to host their own, and in doing so raised over £15million.
 Over the years, TWI has hosted and attended several MacMillan coffee mornings, keen to support one of the UK’s most caring cancer charities.

 In 2011, we worked with ORB (Organisation for Responsible Business) to help them encourage small and medium enterprises to pay attention to their CSR.
 With an ORB membership, small companies were able to announce their social and environmental consciousness to their customers and clients, without having to shell out for ISO accreditation.

 We are proud to have worked with Dancing Giraffe, an Essex-based disability access charity, including promoting not only the UK’s but also the world’s largest event for IDPwD, International Day for People with Disabilities, which took place at Anglia Ruskin Chelmsford on December 1, 2012.

 The Write Impression was delighted to support the Prince’s Trust – the youth charity for changing young lives.
-Kate and Caroline delivered a series of workshops in marketing and PR for Prince’s Trust candidates, as well as supporting members starting up new business enterprises.
+Kate delivered a series of workshops in marketing and PR for Prince’s Trust candidates, as well as supporting members starting up new business enterprises.